rehive/docs/source/includes/_authentication.md

 }
 ```

-Resends all email verifications for an account.
+Resend email verifications for an email.

 ### Endpoint